Blog

 Finally, you’ll need to think about your payment method.
 Depositing money into a foreign bank account using SWIFT payments tends to come with high commissions and hefty fees for both parties.
 Wire transfers using services like Western Union may have more favorable exchange rates than banks, but they also tend to charge significant fees.

-One of the most popular options among global employers is money transfer services such as Wise (formerly TransferWise), Remitly, or Xoom.
 While these services tend to have lower fees and commissions, they also have their drawbacks.
 For example, they may charge exchange rate markups or percent-based transfer fees.

-One option that’s growing in popularity as more companies turn to global employment solutions is outsourcing payroll to an employer of record (EOR).
 An EOR is a company that has a legal entity in the country where you want to hire (in this case, India).
 They can take the headache out of hiring independent contractors in India by taking care of legal and compliance issues and managing payroll for local employees.

-Search for independent contractors.
+Search for Independent Contractors.

 Once you’ve decided on the contractual arrangements, it’s time to start looking for talented individuals in India to join your global team and initiate the hiring process.